meub/aura-frame-downloader/README.md

     python download-aura-photos.py

-Photos will be downloaded to the `images/` folder in this repository.
+Photos will be downloaded to the `images/` folder.